 A generation ago All through that Sunday afternoon the kite flew,literally high in the sky, metaphorically unaffected by the restrictions traditionally imposed by the Catholic Sabbath: … above Sunday

 The plaything possessed a tightened drumhead body and wind-buffeted tail, likened to an armful of blown chaff,the latter offering it stability and proper flight; without it the kite would plummet to the ground.

 Heaney had observed its papier mâché construction and tested its properties: at first grey and slippy in the making the boy tapped it when it dried out white and stiff.
 Recycled materials were used: the bows of newspaper/ along its six-foot tail.

 As then so now:the kite like a dot in the sky far up like a small black lark, its bellied string as heavy on the arm (dragged) as raising their catch is for trawler-men: a wet rope hauled upon/ to lift a shoal.

-Heaney injects a deeper spiritual and personal significanceoriginating in a friend’s suggestion that the human soul/ is about the weight of a snipe.
+With a hint of merriment in mind, Heaney develops the reported comment of a fellow academic at a Yeats’ summer school, purporting a deeper spiritual and personal significance:the human soul is about the weight of a snipe.
 If the kite represents the human soul at anchor then its significance as evidenced by the string that sags and ascends is of a spiritual link with heaven: like a furrow assumed into the heavens.

 Time for his two young sons to experience the life in the kite beforeit plunges down into the wood/ and this line goes useless.
 This is the moment for themto feel/ the strumming string and to learn the hidden message that Heaney has himself learnt: the rooted, long-tailed pull of grief/ You were born fit for boththe fleeting human condition andthe political stresses of life in Ulster that his sons are inheriting.